JuliaCI/PackageEvaluator.jl/README.md

 PackageEvaluator.jl
 ===================

 A package + extras that attempt to evaluate the state of individual packages as well as the status of the wider package ecosystem for [Julia](http://julialang.org).
+Developers, check the status of your packages [here](http://status.julialang.org/).

 ## The module